-- 12.1 Midday supervisors will support the Golden Rules through modelling positive play and supporting children to interact appropriately with each other.
+- 12.1 Midday supervisors will support the MORAL code through modelling positive play and supporting children to interact appropriately with each other.

-- 12.2 When necessary, Midday Supervisors are to report any (low level, appendix I) behaviour incidents to the class teacher at the end of lunchtime after having explored the incident with the children involved.
+- 12.2 When necessary, Midday Supervisors are to record any (low level, appendix 1) behaviour incidents in their note book and report the incident to the class teacher at the end of lunchtime after having explored the incident with the children involved.

 - 12.3 Midday Supervisors will follow the five steps outlined in section 8.

 - 12.4 Promoting positive behaviour at lunchtime is discussed during termly midday supervisor meetings involving a member of the SLT.

 - 12.5 Inside the lunch hall, Midday Supervisors will re-enforce the Lunchtime Code (appendix 3):

 - Line up patiently and sensibly

 - Use quiet inside voices

 - New friends to be made

 - Consideration and respect towards other

-- Help everyone have a happy lunch break
+- Hands up to ask to leave the table

 - Everyone's place to be left tidy

 - Stay seated whilst eating